Supporting someone with a mental illness

 - don’t understand they are unwell,

 - are scared of what will happen to them if they tell their doctor how they feel,

 - are worried what other people might think,

-It may help if you offer to go to an appointment with them and support them during that appointment.
-If they don’t want you to go into the appointment you could offer to wait outside the surgery or in the waiting area.
+It may help if you offer to go to an appointment with them and support them during it.
+If they don’t want you to go into the appointment, you could offer to wait outside the surgery or in the waiting area.

-If someone you care for does not want to get help you could try to:
+If someone you care for doesn’t want to get help you could try to:

 - talk to them about how they feel,

-- ask them why they do not want to get help,
+- ask them why they don’t want to get help,

 - explain what kind of help they could get, and